-Please keep your local regulator updated with these changes, especially changes in emergency contact, increases in inventory or new regulated substance.
+Please keep your local regulator updated or corrected with these changes, especially changes in emergency contact, increases in inventory or new regulated substance.
+This is probably the most common issues that I see and can be compared with the hazardous materials business plan.
+I tend to see the hazmat business plan to be updated more often than the RMP.